VirtualGL/buildscripts/README.md

 Recommended distro:  Red Hat or CentOS Enterprise Linux 6 64-bit

-Install all software necessary to build a 32-bit and a 64-bit version of VirtualGL (both 32-bit and 64-bit libjpeg-turbo SDK's should be installed in their default locations.
+Install all software necessary to build a 32-bit and a 64-bit version of VirtualGL (both 32-bit and 64-bit libjpeg-turbo SDKs should be installed in their default locations.
 Refer to **BUILDING.md** for more information.)